ngs-docs/2018-cicese-metatranscriptomics/docs/for-instructors.md

 #### If mkdocs is already set up

 All docs should be written in md in the `docs` folder, and committed to the repo as usual.
+If you added new documentation, be sure to add it into the site navigation in `mkdocs.yml`, or link to it from another doc.

 Install `mkdocs` and `ghp-import` if necessary:
 ```